 Samuel Olaniyi Egbinade Oladitan was born on February 22, 1920, into the family of Chief John Olatunji Afolabi Oladitan of Ode’s Compound of Oke Aare in Iree town.
-His wife, Madam Esther Oladitan, was also a native of Iree in Osun State, Nigeria.
+His mother, Madam Esther Oladitan, was also a native of Iree in Osun State, Nigeria.
 Samuel Oladitan attended St. John’s African School Iree between 1932 and 1936 from infant class to standard II.
 He was compelled to leave the school in 1937 and move to Aagba, a neighboring town, because of a dispute in the school.
 In Aagba, he became an apprentice to a tailor.

 After a while, he desired to continue his education but the leadership of the African Church to which his father belonged refused to recommend him for further studies and to sign his form—which was needed to register him for high class.
 In 1938, he returned to Iree to continue with his studies.
 He enrolled at Baptist Day School Oke Aare and started off in standard II.
 Having re-enrolled and finished successfully, he obtained the standard II certificate.
 Between 1939 and 1940, he attended Holy Trinity African school Ikirun for his standard III and IV studies.
 He finally finished his standard V and VI certificate in 1941 and 1942 at Oba Adenle Primary School in Osogbo.